justaszie/Bikeshare-Analysis/README.md

 ![viz_Top 10 stations for members](https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/072e33d8-21d7-49ff-80ae-d575da7c4fde)

+Members start their rides mostly in the middle of the city, presumably business areas.
+One of the most popular stations is also near the main university in the city.

 <img width="1169" alt="res_top_stations_members_map" src="https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/b24fbea8-2181-40b2-873d-553cff94edad">

 **Stations clustering for Casual Riders**

-While looking at the distribution of rides startign at various stations, I noticed a lot of stations had 1 or 2 rides that started there.
+While looking at the distribution of rides starting at various stations, I noticed a lot of stations had only 1 or 2 rides that started there.
 Inspired by the 80/20 principle, I decided to check if it applies here - i.e. if a small subset of starting stations cover most of the rides.
 If it's confirmed, it could help focus the physical marketing assets to a small number of areas.

 ![viz_casual_station_cluster](https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/568b6371-50f1-498a-bb27-2ae04054251b)